 In 2015/16 stress accounted for 37% of all work related ill health cases and 45% of all working days lost due to ill health. - HSE 2016

-Companies such as BT have introduced well being programs to help support their workers to deal with work place stress, anxiety and depression.
 In October 2016 the Mindfulness Initiative published its report recommending Mindfulness in the workplace be explored as a way to tackle many well being and mental health challenges (download our free Mindfulness in the Workplace summary below)

 Mindfulness is not just about mental health.
 Centrica Storage Ltd considered the argument that mindfulness should become a condition of employment.
 The premise is that accidents could be prevented by ensuring all staff are trained to be mindful at work.
 This would ensure they adhere to the safety procedures and take more personal responsibility.